RHagenson/2019-01-03-UNO/_episodes/07-redirection.md

 ## Searching files

 We discussed in a previous episode how to search within a file using `less`.
-We can also search within files without even opening them, using `grep`. `grep` is a command-line utility for searching plain-text files for lines matching a specific set of characters (sometimes called a string) or a particular pattern (which can be specified using something called regular expressions).
+We can also search within files without even opening them, using `grep`. `grep` is a command line utility for searching plain-text files for lines matching a specific set of characters (sometimes called a string) or a particular pattern (which can be specified using something called regular expressions).
 We're not going to work with